Trending Topics

 EMS Week is an annual observance in the United States that celebrates the work of emergency medical services professionals, including paramedics, EMTs, and other prehospital care providers, sponsored by the American College of Emergency Physicians (ACEP) in partnership with the National Association of Emergency Medical Technicians (NAEMT).
 EMS Week brings awareness to the role EMS plays in public health, promotes education about emergency care, and provides an opportunity to recognize the contributions of EMS professionals.

-The theme for EMS Week 2025 is We care.
-For everyone.
+The theme for EMS Week 2026 is Improving outcomes, together.

 How can EMS agencies celebrate EMS Week?